francojeferson/challenge-artificial-intelligence/memory-bank/activeContext.md

   unmet requirements.
 - Reviewed and updated Memory Bank files to capture the current project state, technical decisions, and next steps for continuity.
+- Confirmed successful operation of the web UI in both Docker and localhost environments, with features like session persistence, user preference selection for content format, and feedback mechanisms integrated.
+- Successfully built and deployed the Adaptive Learning System in a Docker container named 'adaptive-learning-container', running in detached mode with port 8000 mapped to the host, ensuring accessibility on `localhost:8000`.

 ## Next Steps

-- Refine the web UI for improved usability, adding features like session persistence and user preference selection for content format (text, video, audio).
+- Continue refining the web UI based on user feedback to further improve usability and ensure robust session persistence and user preference selection for content format (text, video, audio).
 - Conduct further end-to-end testing to validate UI responsiveness and content adaptation accuracy across different user scenarios.
 - Gather user feedback on the system's effectiveness in identifying knowledge gaps and delivering relevant content to